-The SEC and the FRSC have deferred the effectivity of this interpretation until the final Revenue standard is issued by the International Accounting Standards Board and an evaluation of the requirements of the final Revenue standard against the practices of the Philippine real estate industry is completed.
+This interpretation covers accounting for revenue and associated expenses by entities that undertake the construction of real estate directly or through subcontractors.
+The Philippine SEC and the FRSC have deferred the affectivity of this interpretation until the final Revenue standard is issued by the International Accounting Standards Board (IASB) and an evaluation of the requirements of the final Revenue standard against the practices of the Philippine real estate industry is completed.
+The adoption of the interpretation when it becomes effective will not have any impact on the consolidated financial statements of the Group.